fairfieldhannah/portfolio/dataviz2.md

 *I created this area chart using Flourish.studio.
 This chart uses the same data as the first and second data visualizations above which were pulled from [the Organisation for Economic Co-operation and Development](https://data.oecd.org/gga/general-government-debt.htm).
 I created this area chart to emphasize the changes over the years, and the drastic differences between some of the countries.
 With the area chart, it makes it more dramatic and obvious when a country's debt-to-GDP ratio is very high.
 I kept a dark blue color to indicate that higher debt-to-GDP ratios are worse than lower debt-to-GDP ratios.*

+## Analysis on Different Methods of Visualization

+different methods of visualization, and how they compare / contrast to one another.

+Make sure you include all source information and explain the data well.

+Talk about why you chose the third data visualization.